GWStuart/pman/README.md

 # Pman

 **Pman** is a CLI password manager written in Python.
-It is intended to be used through the command line and also has a web version available running on my github [https://gwstuart.github.io/projects.html|here].
+It is intended to be used through the command line and also has a web version available running on my github [here](https://gwstuart.github.io/projects.html).

-Would highly recommend first reading how Pman works in the [[About]] section
+Would highly recommend first reading how Pman works in the [About](#about) section

 ## Table of Contents